 Ginger plants like organically rich, moist, well-draining soil with near-neutral to slightly acidic pH.

 Water frequently during the growing season, less often in fall and winter.
-A weekly deep watering is preferable to shorter daily showers.
+Weekly deep watering is preferable to shorter daily showers.
 Aim to give your ginger plant approximately one inch of moisture per week.

 Temperature and Humidity

 Tropical ginger plants crave the high humidity and moist, rich soil of their native habitat.
 If flowering ginger plants get too dry, they will cease to flower, and may even become dormant.
-As a tropical plant, ginger plants prefer temperatures above 50 degrees Fahrenheit.
+As a tropical plant, ginger plants prefer temperatures above 50 F.

 The flowering ginger family, Zingiberaceae, is diverse, including some 47 genera and more than 1,000 species.
 Some of the more common genus names you are likely to see in the nursery trade include Alpinia, Costus, Hedychium, and Zingiber (which includes the edible culinary ginger).

 Flowering ginger plants aren’t known by any other common names, although some individual species bear such uninteresting names as “red ginger” or “yellow ginger.”
 Collectors should choose plants based on the Latin name rather than any common name to avoid mislabeled plants and muddled taxonomy issues.
 Gardeners just looking for an attractive container plant can look for a plant in bloom that they admire, as all tropical gingers thrive under similar growing conditions.
 Top varieties include:

-- 'Crepe Ginger' (Costus speciosus): Maroon bracts with white flowers whose petals resemble crinkled tissue paper; may tolerate light frosts
+- 'Crepe Ginger' (Costus speciosus) has maroon bracts with white flowers whose petals resemble crinkled tissue paper; may tolerate light frosts

-- 'Kahili Ginger' (Hedychium gardnerianum): Fragrant yellow flowers with prominent orange stamens
+- 'Kahili Ginger' (Hedychium gardnerianum) has fragrant yellow flowers with prominent orange stamens

-- 'Pineapple Ginger' (Tapeinochilos ananassae): As the name suggests, flowers resemble a (red) pineapple; a good candidate for the shade garden
+- 'Pineapple Ginger' (Tapeinochilos ananassae) resemble a (red) pineapple; a good candidate for the shade garden

-- 'Red Button Ginger' (Costus woodsonii): Easy ginger for beginners, but those in tropical areas should keep it in a container to prevent its invasive tendencies
+- 'Red Button Ginger' (Costus woodsonii) is easy ginger for beginners, but those in tropical areas should keep it in a container to prevent its invasive tendencies

-- 'Torch Ginger' (Etlingera elatior): Shiny red flowers resemble pine cones; grows well in full sun
+- 'Torch Ginger' (Etlingera elatior) has shiny red flowers that resemble pine cones; grows well in full sun

 Being Grown in Containers